Skip to content

 While we try do our best to keep track of changes made by large providers and their commitments on sustainability, there may be cases where the providers have made changes where we haven’t seen the supporting evidence for claims made by them yet.

-Also, because we are a tiny NGO, and are rarely customers of these providers, we don’t always get prompt responses our requests for information.
+Also, because we are a tiny non-profit, and are rarely customers of these providers ourselves, we don’t always get prompt responses our requests for information.

 When this happens, you can help by asking them to share some supporting more supporting evidence so we can update the records we do have, and we have a template email you an use here, linking to the criteria we use.